-- In line with the theme “Actions not just words” we can highlight completed actions since 2020.
+- In line with the theme #Actionnotjustwords” we will highlight completed actions since 2020.

 What do you hope to achieve as a result?

-Implementation of recommendations from the Children’s Race Equality Project to increase race equality at the Council and gain the confidence of staff that we are listening and taking action.
+To implement the recommendations from the Children’s Race Equality Project in other divisions, increasing race equality at the Council and gaining the confidence of staff that we are listening and taking action.

-Implementation of work of the EDI Internal Control Board regarding plans and targets with regard to race equality and other forms of characteristics to progress our work on tacking inequalities in the borough
+Share with staff the work of the EDI Internal Control Board regarding plans and targets with regard to race equality and other forms of characteristics to progress our work on tacking inequalities in the borough

-To work in partnership with employees, residents and visitors to the borough in eliminating racial inequality and making the borough more inclusive for all.
+To work in partnership with employees, residents and visitors to the borough in eliminating racial inequality and other forms of discrimination making the borough more inclusive for all.

 Why this year’s theme #ActionNotJustWords is so important?

 We have spoken about race equality in the UK for over 50 years but have still not achieved it.
-Many people from CERI communities don’t believe that they will see race equality in their lifetime.
+Many people from CERI communities do not believe that they will see race equality in their lifetime.
 We have parents, children, grandchildren and great grandchildren all experiencing the same toxic environment in a range of different organisations from government to healthcare and the commercial sector.
 During lockdown 2020, we learned more about the impact of discrimination structural or otherwise on health outcomes for individuals.
-If we don’t address systemic and individual discrimination both in society and in organisations we are impacting on the health and life outcomes of over 50% of our residents and employees.
+If we do not address systemic and individual discrimination both in society and in organisations we are impacting on the health and life outcomes of a large section of our residents and employees.